Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Bosonic Quantum Information

 Optical systems refer to electromagnetic waves with high (visible or near-infrared) frequencies, such that the thermal noise at room temperature is negligible.
 In these systems, quantum effects such as coherence and entanglement can be maintained for a fairly long time at room temperature.
 Quantum information encoded in optical modes can propagate through the atmosphere and fibers, with low loss, e.g. 0.2 dB per kilometers in fibers at 1550nm.
 In this regard, optical photons are the ideal candidates for transmitting quantum information over long distances~\cite{Bennett20147,Ekert_1991,gisin2002,xu2020,pirandola2020advances}.
 On the other hand, the capability of state engineering and quantum operations is limited in optical systems due to weak nonlinearities that are otherwise required to couple optical photons.
 The available optical quantum states and operations are thus often restricted to the class of Gaussian states and operations; see Chs.~\ref{sec:gauss_evol} and \ref{sec:Gaussian_measurement} for descriptions of Gaussian states and operations.

 State-of-the-art experimental systems in the optical domain mainly rely on photon counting to go beyond Gaussian operations and Gaussian states.
-For instance, although optical GKP states are yet to be realized, there are many proposals for generating optical GKP states using linear optics, squeezing, and photon counting; see Chapter~\ref{sec:GKP_eng} for further details.
+For instance, there are many proposals for generating optical GKP states using linear optics, squeezing, and photon counting, \QZ{as well as a promising (though preliminary) demonstration~\cite{konno2023propagatingGKP}}; see Chapter~\ref{sec:GKP_eng} for further details.
 Photon counting requires photon-number-resolving detection which is currently one drawback in optical systems because high efficiency single photon counting devices typically require extensive cooling.
 On the other hand, photon detectors are usually the only component in optical setups that require cryogenics.
 We note that integrating the required optical components onto a nanophotonic chip is a promising route towards efficient and scalable quantum optical information processing~\cite{zhu2021integratedLiNrvw,moody2022roadmapQuPhotonics, lu2020toward1percent,yanagimoto2022tempTrapping}.